-Why Aren’t Lower Renewable Costs Cutting European Energy Market Prices?
+Why Aren’t Falling Renewables Costs Cutting European Energy Market Prices?

 Paul-Frederik Bach, a former transmission system operator executive, started tracking European wholesale electricity prices on his blog in 2014.
 He used a colored map for different price bands.
-By 2016, he told GTM, prices in some markets had risen so much “I had to invent new colors.”
+By 2016, he told GTM, prices in some markets had risen so much that he “had to invent new colors.”

 This tale underscores a vexing problem for the energy transition in Europe.
-While renewables’ levelized cost of energy (LCOE) is going down, and the proportion of renewables on many grids is growing, wholesale electricity markets don’t seem to be getting any cheaper.
+While renewables’ levelized cost of energy (LCOE) is going down and the proportion of renewables on many grids is growing, the prices in wholesale electricity markets don’t seem to be getting any cheaper.

 Across the European Union, the average quarterly wholesale electricity price rose by almost 20 euros per megawatt-hour between the fourth quarter of 2015 and the same period in 2018, according to European Commission data compiled by Bach.